 I had also made a matching one for his 5 year old son, my nephew Gabriel but it also was to small.
 I did a size 6, according to the pattern, but it ended up fitting my almost 2 year old nephew Gavin instead of Gabriel.
 I think for this particular pattern I may need to do a men's small for him.
 I don't get why the size is so off.
-The colour doesn't look as bad on Gabriel but
+The colour doesn't look as bad on Gabriel but he is also more light skinned.
+Thank goodness the hat I made him fit and I did

 He does look really cute in the hat.